CODARTS ROTTERDAM

 Phase 1, a short-lived motivational boost, is found in a notification about the positive influence good health can have on their (stage) performance.
 Phase 2, continued interest through external motivation, is achieved in a short and sweet moment of daily reflection on their health.
 These daily reflections are laid out in an overview, letting the user recognise the personal patterns which influence their health.

-In this process, the user gains a personal interest to seek out more information (phase 3), which the app provides through various advices.
+In this process, the user gains a personal interest to seek out more information (phase 3), which the app provides through tips and advice on sleep and stress.

 1.